-As part of the Heterogeneous Reservoirs work stream, Co-processing of seismic and non-seismic geophysical and petrophysical techniques to allow for better integration of data.
-Several geophysical and petrophysical data types are often collected for a field.
-This may include seismic, gravity, magnetics, CSEM, borehole images, and resistivity.
-However, there is limited ability to merge these data sets for more reliable and perhaps higher resolution reservoir imaging
+As a result, ITF launched an Improved Reservoir Imaging call seeking proposals to develop techniques and technologies to improve reservoir imaging in hydrocarbon exploration and production.
+As part of the call ITF looked for projects to meet the challenge of co-processing seismic and non-seismic geophysical and petrophysical techniques to allow for better integration of data.
+Several geophysical and petrophysical data types are often collected for a field - this may include seismic, gravity, magnetics, CSEM, borehole images and resistivity.
+However, there is limited ability to merge these data sets for more reliable and perhaps higher resolution reservoir imaging.

 Data and Analytics

-The survey output, along with the voting results, will drive the creation of opportunity & challenge area definitions to be tackled by the developer community in a collaborative fashion with the backing of ITF, DataLab and Scottish Enterprise.
+Theme landscaping work was undertaken between ITF, DataLab and Scottish Enterprise at the beginning of 2017.
+Survey output, along with the ITF member voting results, drove the creation of opportunity and challenge area definitions to be tackled by the developer community in a collaborative fashion.

-To tie-in and complement the work carried out by the TLB, ITF has targeted Data and Analytics for production optimisation.
-A workshop was held in Q1 2017 to bring together the UK operator and data science communities to drawn out current issues and how data science can provide a solution.
+To tie-in and complement the work carried out by the Technology Leadership Board (TLB), ITF has targeted the Data and Analytics for Production Optimisation area.
+A workshop was held in Q1 2017, brought together by the UK operator and data science communities to draw out current issues and discuss how data science could provide a solution.

-Identified as a theme discussions with our Members, challenges associated with long subsea tiebacks will be addressed in Q1 2017.
-Particular areas of interest are flow assurance for longer tiebacks, subsea power distribution and generation and control systems.
+Identified as a theme by our members, challenges associated with long subsea tiebacks were addressed in Q1 2017.
+Particular areas of interest identified are flow assurance for longer tiebacks, subsea power distribution and generation and control systems.
 Stranded gas fields and their development provides a link to the Small Pools Development theme.
-As part of ITF’s initial research for this theme Members will be consulted on their technology needs in this area to validate the technology challenges.
+As part of ITF’s initial research, members will be consulted on their technology needs to validate the following technology challenges:

 - Flow Assurance: Hydrates, wax viscosity, Multiphase Flow Over Long Distance (including Moderate Flow)